-PURPOSE OF THE HANDBOOK 1
+PURPOSE OF THE HANDBOOK 3

-ASU POLICIES 2
+ASU POLICIES 4

-Student responsibilities 2
+Student responsibilities 4

-Professional ethics and academic integrity 2
+Professional ethics and academic integrity 4

-Discrimination complaints
+Discrimination complaints 5

-Crisis services
+Crisis services 5

-If you are concerned about a student 3
+If you are concerned about a student 5

-Title IX 4
+Title IX 6

 UNIVERSITY RESOURCES

+SPGS Commitment to Diversity.
+6

-OVERVIEW OF THE MAGS PROGRAMS 5
+OVERVIEW OF THE M.A.
+IN GLOBAL SECURITY (MAGS) AND CYBERSECURITY

+CONCENTRATION DEGREE PROGRAMS

-Goals, vision and objectives of the MAGS programs 5
+Goals, vision and objectives of the MAGS programs

-MAGS program requirements 5
+MAGS program requirements

 Admissions

-Course requirements 5
+Course requirements: MA in Global Security and Cybersecurity concentration

-Course descriptions 6
+Course descriptions

 Enrollment

-Creating the Plan of Study (iPOS) 10
+Creating the Plan of Study (IPOS)

-The Capstone 10
+The Capstone

-GPA requirement 11
+GPA requirement

-Transfer/Pre-Admission courses 11
+Transfer/Pre-Admission courses

 Incomplete grades

-Satisfactory academic progress 11
+Satisfactory academic progress

-Academic grievance/grade appeal
+Academic Grievances

-Time to Degree
+Time to Degree.

-Graduation 13
+Graduation 15